jnietol/TaoQuick/README.md

 This is a QtQuick/Qml Component library, integrated some commonly used QtQuick components, and

-make the appropriate function expansion to  facilitate development of Qml applications.
+makes the appropriate function expansion to facilitate development of Qml applications.

 # Badge preview